Using soil exopolysaccharides to make California crops more drought adapted

 Water conservation is an obvious strategy for making agriculture more drought-adapted.
 By irrigating less, water can be saved for when it is really needed.
 For example, by improving soil water retention, more irrigation is absorbed and remains in the soil longer.
 Therefore, water might be conserved by reducing irrigation frequency.
 However, healthy plants depend on healthy soil that can supply water and nutrients, even when water is scarce.
 The conventional means of increasing soil water retention is by adding synthetic surfactants and hydrogels that decrease soil water repellency and increase water absorption.
 However, these products are potentially toxic and are not intended to increase plant nutrient availability.

 As an alternative approach for improving soil water retention and nutrient supply, this project will amend soil with an organic exopolysaccharide (EPS)—xanthan gum—that is naturally secreted by soil bacteria.
 Xanthan gum is a commercially available microbial EPS that is an organic, FDA-approved food additive used as a thickener.
 When combined with soil, xanthan acts as both a superb “sponge” for retaining water and a “pipes” for transporting nutrients, even in dry soil and under high salinity.
 However, the potential benefits of soil EPS on plant water and nutrient availability have not been evaluated yet.
-Grape vines will be exposed to varying levels of soil EPS and irrigation frequency while being monitored for water status, nitrogen availability, and overall plant health.
+Grape vines were exposed to varying levels of soil EPS and irrigation frequency while being monitored for water status, nitrogen availability, and overall plant health.

-Results from this project will determine whether soil EPS amendment is a viable strategy for water conservation.
-If a small amount of EPS dramatically improves soil water retention and nutrient supply, then this may be an economically viable solution for high-value crops as a strategy for conserving water by irrigating less often.
+Results from this project determined whether soil EPS amendment is a viable strategy for water conservation.
+If a small amount of EPS dramatically improved soil water retention and nutrient supply, then this may be an economically viable solution for high-value crops as a strategy for conserving water by irrigating less often.
 Increasing crop nitrogen-use efficiency in the rooting zone might also mitigate leaching of nitrate into groundwater.
 If successful, then soil EPS amendment will need future field-scale testing.
 The enormous scale of agriculture and inevitability of drought in California means that farmers need more science-based, organic options for water conservation.

 Sea Smoke Vineyard in the Santa Rita Hills appellation near Lompoc, CA. (J. Blankinship)